 Find some relaxation time in the cozy café of the museum.
 After all those impressive works of art you may have a break and chat about art and its impact over a coffee or some excellent sushi with your friends or other lovers of art you meet here.

 When the State of Liechtenstein was donated a bundle of ten paintings in 1967, the “Liechtensteinische Staatliche Kunstsammlung”, the public art collection of Liechtenstein, was founded as a result of this.
 Years and decades later, the art museum gained many private supporters and donors who jointly and severally, in co-operation with the government and the community of Vaduz, helped the museum to be built.

-In spring 2015, the black cube will be extended by another building, the white cube.
-The project is being implemented by the Hilti Art Foundation whose collection will then be exhibited in the museum.
-In addition, the white cube will feature a studio for the particular approach in the communication of art.
+In spring 2015, the black cube was extended by another building, the white cube.
+The project was implemented by the Hilti Art Foundation whose collection is now exhibited in the museum.
+In addition, the white cube features a studio for the particular approach in the communication of art.

 How to get there